oteksolutions/oteksolutions/README.md

 I’m a Digital Marketer learning to code.

+Tech Stack used for "https:www.oteksolutions.net"
+--
+HTML, CSS

 <!--
 **oteksolutions/oteksolutions** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.